pvitto98/OPtimal-ENdoresement-OPEN/README.md

 # OPtimal-ENdoresement-OPEN for HF 2.2

-STEP 0: GIT CHECKOUT HF VERSION TO RELEASE-2.2
-STEP 1 : IF NEEDED, INSTALL PEER BINARY AND CONFIGURATION FILES.
-YOU CAN DO IT BY COPYING installPeerAndConfiguration.sh FILE INTO HF FOLDER AND RUN IT WITH
-	sudo chmod +x installPeerAndConfiguration.sh
-	./installPeerAndConfiguration.sh

-# OPtimal-ENdoresement-OPEN for HF 2.2

 ## Installation

 ###STEP 0: CLONE THE PROJECT (git clone https://github.com/pvitto98/OPtimal-ENdoresement-OPEN.git --recursive).
 THE RECURSVIE FLAG IS MANDATORY TO DOWNLOAD HF SUBMODULE.